Bachelor of Science (Animal Science)

-Land Resources and Land Care, Animal Behaviourist, Livestock Production, National Parks / Ranger, Natural Resource Manager, Natural Resource Planner, Quarantine Officer, Environmental Scientist, Government or Corporate Policy Adviser, Science Communicators, Scientific Officer, Agricultural Scientist, Animal Scientist, Microbiologist, Conservation Scientist, Pest Control, Animal Breeding, Animal Welfare, Animal / Veterinary Technician, Aquaculture, Catchment Management, Research Scientist, ...
+Agricultural Consultant, Animal Health Officer, Land Resources and Land Care, Animal Behaviourist, Livestock Production, National Parks / Ranger, Natural Resource Manager, Natural Resource Planner, Quarantine Officer, Environmental Scientist, Government or Corporate Policy Adviser, Science Communicators, Scientific Officer, Agricultural Scientist, Animal Scientist, Microbiologist, Conservation Scientist, Pest Control, Animal Breeding, Animal Welfare, Animal Technician, Aquaculture, ...

 A Study Overseas experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via Study Overseas, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.

 Study Abroad and Exchange